Last Updated on

 Remember, moisture is the key to long-term urinary tract health.
 A high-moisture, biologically appropriate diet is one of the best things you can offer to keep your cat healthy.
 Choose low-carbohydrate, meat-based canned foods, or a nutritionally balanced homemade or commercial raw food.

 Take a look at our guide to the 6 Best Cat Foods for Urinary Tract Health.

 Quick heads up—we are in an affiliate program with the next cat food I’m about to mention, so if you buy it through our links, we will get a percentage from the sale.
 You’ll also be supporting us so we can bring you more content and information.
 Thank you!

-If you’re looking for high-quality moist cat food with homemade freshness and quality but doesn’t require any effort to prepare, try NomNomNow cat food.
-NomNomNow cat food is made with human quality ingredients and is made fresh to order in their San Francisco and Nashville kitchens.
+If you’re looking for high-quality moist cat food with homemade freshness and quality but doesn’t require any effort to prepare, try NomNomNow cat food (click the link for our personal review of NomNomNow).
+NomNomNow cat food is made with human-quality ingredients and is made fresh to order in their San Francisco and Nashville kitchens.
 The food’s quality and moisture content make it great for cats with urinary issues.

 NomNomNow cat food is available through a personalized subscription, or, if you’re not sure your cat will like the food, you can get a six pouch variety pack.
 If you’d like to purchase a NomNomNow cat food subscription, click here to get 30% off your cat food quote.